andreasabel/inCode/entry/you-could-have-invented-matrices.md

 *agree* on a specific set of basis.
 If we chose a different basis, we'd have a different encoding.

-For an N-dimensional vector space, it means that, with a minimum of N items, we can represent any vector in that space.
+In the general case, for an N-dimensional vector space, this means that, with a minimum of N items, we can represent any vector in that space.
 And, if we agree on those N items, we can devise an encoding, such that:

 ![
 \\langle x\_1, x\_2 \\dots x\_N \\rangle